PeterKellett/mecama/mecama/README.md

 ## To run the project
 1. In terminal window type 'cd mecana' (the file path should now be 'gitpod /workspace/mecama/mecama $' )
 2. In terminal window type 'python3 manage.py runserver'
 3. An options box should now pop up, click 'open browser' to proceed.
+4. Allow for several refreshes for the page to load.
+It may not always be instant.

 ## Apps
 - Home